Jeffrey Talpins: Career

-Industry achievements

-Element Capital has been one of the best performing hedge funds of the past decade, having appeared on Barron’s Top 100 Hedge Funds list eight of the last ten years (2008-2017).

-From late 2017 through early 2018, the firm made over $3 billion in profits betting that the passage of tax reform would lift global asset prices.
-In August 2018, the fund raised an additional $3 billion mostly from existing investors and closed to new capital.

 Philanthropy

 Talpins is a member of the Board of Trustees of Harlem Children’s Zone (HCZ), which helps disadvantaged children and families living in Harlem.
 He also sits on the board of the American Prairie Foundation, which is dedicated to creating the largest nature reserve in the continental United States.
 Talpin supports Jewish organizations including the Larchmont Temple, the Jewish Federation of Northern New Jersey, the United Jewish Appeal Federation of New York, and the Atalef Foundation, the official association of the Israeli Naval Commandos Unit.
 In April 2021, the Jeffrey M. Talpins Foundation partnered with the Atlantic Council's Middle East Programs to launch the Abraham Dialogues, a project to improve relations between Israel and neighboring Arab countries.
-Lifting Up Westchester, a non-profit organization that helps people regain independence, honored Lead Developer at Element Capital Matt Darnall and his wife Kathleen Kiernan at a virtual gala held in April 2021.

 Personal life

 Talpins is married to Mara Marcus.
 They have two children, and live in New York, with a second home in Montana.